Marinudim/ouroboros-mfh/README.md

 Cryptoart with a new type of blockchain - Ouroboros Manna From Heaven.
-Read file white-paper.txt in this package to learh how to become a keeper and get 1 manna for each vertebra(block) of ouroboros.
+Read file white-paper.txt in this package to learh how to become a keeper(miner)
+and get 1 manna for each vertebra(block) of ouroboros.
 Or read it here: [white-paper](https://www.fastchooser.com/Manna-from-Heaven-Cryptoart-with-Ouroboros-Blockchain-DLT)

 Install